bozeman42/prime-teamcw/README.md

 # Cushman & Wakefield Marketing Application

 An application that graphically displays real estate data through interactive maps and charts.
+The primary thing I would change for this application right now would be to re-work how the report date is selected.
+It currently gets the current date and tries to pull the report from the previous quarter.
+I would change it so that it gets the most recent data and bases the report on that so that the application will still work even if it is not fed new data.

 ## Built With